tejagvs96/tejagvs96/README.md

-# Data Analytics Portfolio

-## Venkata Sai Teja Gangumalla
+# Hello there, this is Venkata Sai Teja Gangumalla

 [Email](mailto:gvsaiteja96@gmail.com) | [LinkedIn](https://linkedin.com/in/venkata-sai-teja)

 ---